verrazzano/docs/content/en/docs/uninstall/backup/restore.md

       mysql   ONLINE   3        3           3         2m23s
     ```

-9. Wait for all the MySQL pods to be in `RUNNING` state.
+9. Wait for all the MySQL pods to be in the `RUNNING` state.

    ```shell